maddenp/nml/README.md

 &nl w = 88 /
 ```

-The correct behaviour would be to merge the contents of the two same-named namelists.
+The correct behavior would be to merge the contents of the two same-named namelists, providing values for both _v_ and _w_.

 ###Thanks